tfassbender/GamePlan/README.md

 ## 🚧 Project Status

-GamePlan is currently in development.
-Most core features are implemented, but some polishing and additional features are still pending.
-Also, some specialized features for certain games are planned for the future.
+Version 1.0.0 is available as a first stable release.
+Some additional features are planned for future releases.

-## ✨ Planned Features
+## ✨ Features

 ### 🔹 Core Features

 - Add and remove **turns**, each with:
     - A **comment** or label (free text)
-    - Manual **resource changes** (+ / -)
+    - Manual **resource changes**
+        - Simple inputs for numeric changes
+        - Combined inputs with customizable names and colors for simple inputs
+        - Absolute inputs for setting values that are not summed up
+        - One Time inputs using tri-state buttons to set boolean values
+        - Specialized inputs for custom resources (Terra Mystica power cycle or cults)
 - Configurable **resources per game** (defined in backend JSON)
+- Resource **templates** for predefined starting states
-- **Live resource summary** with per-turn calculation
+- **Live resource summary** with per-turn and total calculation
 - **Warnings** for negative resource totals

 ### 💾 Persistence